 The AASCD is available for eligible students receiving special education services and who meet certain state-established criteria, as determined by the student's IEP Team.
 Eligible students must take the AASCD instead of the OST.
 AASCD-eligible students in grades 3, 4, 6 and 7 will take the test in English language arts and mathematics.
 AASCD-eligible students in grades 5 and 8 will take the test in English language arts, mathematics and science.
-AASCD-eligible students taking high school course will take the test in English language arts.
+AASCD-eligible students taking high school course will take the test in English language arts, mathematics, science, and social studies.